ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 Every [RACStream][] has a `name` property to assist with debugging.
-A stream's `-description` includes its name, and all operators provided by RAC will automatically add to the name making it possible to identify a stream from its default name alone.
+A stream's `-description` includes its name, and all operators provided by RAC will automatically add to the name.
+This usually makes it possible to identify a stream from its default name alone.

 For example, this snippet: